-I don’t want to go into using unnecessary marketing or tech jargon that may be over your heads.
+I don’t want to go into using extreme marketing or tech jargon that may be over your heads.
 However, at the elementary level, you need to know the demographics (age, gender, legal status) and psychographics (likes, interests, challenges, motivations) of your ideal client.

 Use data from your website and social media analytics to create a customer persona of your ideal customer.
 Then use the same data to create content that will resonate with your customer persona.

-Use your analytics, surveys, polls and so on to know what your customers like, to find their pain points.
+Use your analytics, surveys, polls and so on to know what your customers like to find their pain points.
 Create content that is trustworthy and provides solutions to those pain points.

 Do Your Competitor Research

 Check out the customer experience with your competitors.
 How is their customer service?
 Is there any room for improvement?
 Learn what gaps exist regarding their customer service and see how you can fill those gaps.
 No, I’m not suggesting that you copy your competitors.
 I’m saying, see what is available in the market and make yours 100% better!

 A Comprehensive Review of Past Efforts